Ohio-University-CS/Orbit-Explorer/README.md

 -Cloud hosting on AWS

 ## Contributors
-Victoria: Frontend UI, Occultation Search, 3D Visualizations, Calculations Work
+Victoria: Frontend UI, Wrote APIs to Connect Frontend with Backend, Occultation Search, 3D Visualizations, Calculations Work, and build missing database schema for events to work with the 3D visualizations

 Jim: Backend, API Routing, helped with calculations: occultations, positioning, assisted Victoria with some frontend functionality, and Authentication